deniscc11/autolist_app/README.md

 Those values are used in a partial file (searches/_pagination.html.erb) to generate the pagination dinamically

-## Caching Vehicules:
+## Caching Vehicles:
-The results from the api response are cached and converted into object to be used in the vehicle details page, to cache this information I created the "cache_service.rb" that basically stores the vehicle data using a key generated with the "VIN" value, also there is another method called "get_data" to retrieve the desired vehicule based on the vin code sent
+The results from the api response are cached and converted into object to be used in the vehicle details page, to cache this information I created the "cache_service.rb" that basically stores the vehicle data using a key generated with the "VIN" value, also there is another method called "get_data" to retrieve the desired vehicle based on the vin code sent

 ## Vehicle Visit: